 AEM comes with several layers already implemented for page authoring; including for example, edit, preview, annotate.

-Layers are a powerful concept that affect the user’s view of and interaction with the page content.
-When developing your own layers you need to ensure that the layer cleans up when it is exited.
+Layers are a powerful concept that affects the user’s view of and interaction with the page content.
+When developing your own layers, you must ensure that the layer cleans up when it is exited.

-The layer switcher allows you to choose the layer you want to use.
+The layer switcher lets you choose the layer you want to use.
 When closed, it indicates the layer currently in use.

-Each instance of a component will reveal its toolbar when clicked (either once or with a slow double-click).
-The toolbar contains the specific actions (e.g. copy, paste, open-editor) that are available for the component instance (Editable) on the page.
+Each instance of a component reveals its toolbar when clicked (either once or with a slow double-click).
+The toolbar contains the specific actions (for example, copy, paste, open-editor) that are available for the component instance (Editable) on the page.

 Depending on the space available, the component toolbars are positioned at the top-, or bottom-, right corner of the appropriate component.

-For more details about the concepts around the touch-enabled UI, continue to the article Concepts of the AEM Touch-Enabled UI.
+For more details about the concepts around the touch-enabled UI, read Concepts of the AEM Touch-Enabled UI.

-For further technical information see the JS documentation set for the touch-enabled page editor.
+For more technical information, see JS documentation set for the touch-enabled page editor.